romarcg/romarcg.github.io/README.md

 I am a researcher working on multi-sensor stochastic methods for robotic semantic perception.
-My current work focus on learning sensorimotor representations for scene understanding through the interaction of perception and action processes.
+My current work focuses on learning sensorimotor representations for scene understanding through the interaction of perception and action processes.
 I am interested on proposing and developing intelligent systems and robotic platforms that interact with the real world.

 ## <a name="currentresearch"></a> Current research